LendieFollett/Not-Just-A-Random-Forest/README.md

 #### Summary time to reproduce

-Approximate time needed to reproduce the analyses on a standard (CURRENT YEAR) desktop machine:
+Approximate time needed to reproduce the simulation study on a standard desktop machine:

 - [ ] <10 minutes
 - [ ] 10-60 minutes